drabo/ipsec_traffic_exporter/README.md

 ### Allow the exporter port in firewall

-In order for the exporter metrics to be accessible to an external Prometheus server you need to allow the access to the port in the server firewall.
+In order for the exporter metrics to be accessible to an external Prometheus server you need to allow the access to the listen address and port in the server firewall.